ExpositionEngineering/exposition-engineering-syllabus/README.md

 There are no course textbooks for the Exposition Engineering course.
 Instead, the course instructor will assign readings from a variety of sources that connect to the theme of the course.
-For instance, you will review web-based sources that explain how to complete writing assignments with software tools and others that introduce the key steps to, for instance, creating a podcast.
+For instance, you will review web-based sources that explain how to complete writing assignments with software tools and tutorials that introduce the key steps to creating a podcast.

 ### Course Policies